Australian Gold Rushes: The fever that gripped a nation

 The gold rushes also resulted in the establishment of many new towns and cities.

-Melbourne, for example, even though it was founded in 1835, it only really started to grow when news of the Victorian gold rush spread in 1851.
+Melbourne, for example, even though it was founded in 1835, only really started to grow when news of the Victorian gold rush spread in 1851.

 Many of the towns and cities established during the gold rushes are still thriving today.